Admin — Analytics

 - Look at the Total Spend metric card and compare to the tenant’s monthly budget

-Answer “which agent is eating tokens?”
+Answer “which user is eating tokens?”

-- Scroll to the “Cost by Agent” table
+- Scroll to the cost breakdown table

 - Sort by total spend descending